What is cyberbullying? How common is it? And what can teachers do about it? Get advice and resources to support your students.

 4. Advocate for a school- or district-wide digital citizenship program.
 The most effective cyberbullying prevention strategy has to involve the whole community.
 A fully integrated digital citizenship program gives teachers the time and resources to tackle these topics head-on, provides kids with consistent and frequent opportunities to build their skills, and supports families as they reinforce the messages at home.

 The Common Sense K–12 Digital Citizenship Curriculum teaches students about the effects of cyberbullying on both themselves and their larger communities.
 They are encouraged to take the active role of upstander and build positive, supportive online communities, and they can learn how to cultivate empathy, compassion, and courage to combat negative interactions online.
-The new and updated lessons cover grades 3–8.
-New lessons for students in grades K–2 and 9–12 are in development and will be available for Back to School 2019.

 - Putting a STOP to Online Meanness (grade 2): What should you do if someone is mean to you online?